The new trend of showering less

 In his opinion, it is important to wash your hands well, with which one usually touches the nose and eyes.
 “And also when there is no pandemic,” he said.
 However, consider that soap is only necessary on a few parts of the body, such as the feet and armpits.

-“However, in advertisements and movies we often see people who lather their entire bodies as if they were a car in a car wash “, Hamblin indicated.
+“However, in advertisements and movies we often see people lathering their entire bodies as if they were a car in a car wash “, Hamblin indicated.

 “You spend more time than necessary in the shower, you use more water than necessary, you buy products whose ingredients are transported several times around the world and then they end up in plastic bottles “, full.